Manage Your Condition

 - Make a plan to reach those goals.

-- Talk about getting and staying active and healthy food choices.
+- Talk about getting and staying active and making healthy food choices.

 - Help find resources to support a healthy life in your area.